srich36/TodayILearned/til_docs/Authentication.md

 - Clients can request a set of `scopes` (in the initial authorization server request), which restrict permissions that the client can access (e.g. repo.read)
   - These list of scopes are then used to generate a consent screen for the user to approve and log in at the authorization server (e.g. accounts.google.com)
 - In all of the above steps, the server forces the browser to redirect by sending a 302 Found HTTP status code along with a Location header containing the URL to redirect to.
 This is handled automatically by the browser.
+- Many mobile apps using webviews for their logins since OAuth was originally built for web

 # OpenID Connect (OIDC)